 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:

-& Kathleen Romito, MD - Family Medicine & David Messenger, MD & Adam Husney, MD - Family Medicine
+& Kathleen Romito, MD - Family Medicine & David Messenger, BSc, MD, FRCPC, FCCP - Emergency Medicine, Critical Care Medicine & E. Gregory Thompson, MD - Internal Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.